500Foods/WelcomeToTroodon/macros/TIMER.md

 # TIMER Macros

-See [here](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_s/time_timer.md) for more information.
-Note that while these are macros destined for printer.cfg, they rely on several supporting [shell scripts](https://github.com/500Foods/WelcomeToTroodon/tree/main#time-and-timer-shell-commands).
+An explanation for how to use these can be found [here](https://github.com/500Foods/WelcomeToTroodon/blob/main/docs/level_s/time_timer.md).
+Note that these macros rely on several supporting [shell scripts](https://github.com/500Foods/WelcomeToTroodon/tree/main#time-and-timer-shell-commands).

 ```
 ####################################